Naveed-Naqi/gsutils/ReadMe.md

 Returns the folder object that is the parent of the given id

 **id** {string} : id of a spreadsheet that is within the folder you want.
 By default, this is the id of the active spreadsheet.

+## getFilesNamesJustUpdated
+(folder_id, duration)

+Returns a list of Spreadsheet objects that were modified within the given duration.

+**folder_id** {string} : id of of the folder you want to parse through.
+By default, it is the parent folder of the current active spreadsheet.

+**duration** {number} : The number of minutes that have passed since a Spreadsheet was modified.